natural/zukai/README.md

   * `tag` required string, the name to use for the relationship
   * `target` required model object, the object to relate to this one

-Note that the object is not put to it's bucket after relating it to another object, you have to do that manually.
+Note that the object is not put to the bucket after relating it to another object, you have to do that manually.

 ###### `object.walk([options], [callback])`

 Retrieves the model objects(s) associated with this one.
-Returns a promise that resolves to the related objects, or null if no related objects exist.
+Returns a promise that resolves to the related objects, or `null` if no related objects exist.

   * `options`, optional hash, supply a `tag` key with the named relation, or `'*'` to retrieve all related objects